sumotoy/SSD_13XX/README.md

  - SPARK (next versions)
  - Several ST (next versions)<br>

-<b>Note:</b>I will not support Arduino Zero, it cost a fortune, I suggest a Teensy that is much cheaper and more featured!<br>
+<b>Note:</b> I will not support Arduino Zero, it cost a fortune, I suggest a Teensy that is much cheaper and more featured!<br>
+However, this is open source an released with GNU V3 so you can fork library and add Zero support yourself as you respect the GNU licence and leave intact any comment.<br>

 <b>Background:</b><br>
 I got my first SSD_1331 on Ebay, find a library compatible at Adafruit but it's really slow, poor featured and uses just one accellerated primitive and has several issues so I decided to write a new one from scratch.<br>